Hilb Group Simplifies Financial Consolidations with Planful

 Challenges

-Every one of Hilb’s 28 acquired agencies would come with its own set of processes and a distinct chart of accounts.
-Pulling data from these enterprises into Excel and then normalizing it so that executives and investors could judge their impact on the overall business in a consolidated fashion would take fine-tuning and a custom-designed database that Rob Blanton, the Hilb Group’s SVP and Controller, had hired a consultant to build.
+Each of Hilb’s 28 acquired agencies would have its processes and a distinct chart of accounts.
+Pulling data from these enterprises into Excel and then normalizing it so that executives and investors could judge their impact on the overall business in a consolidated fashion would require fine-tuning and a custom-designed database that Rob Blanton, the Hilb Group’s SVP and Controller, had hired a consultant to build.

 Solution